MediaComem/comem-webdev/subjects/cli/README.md

 <img class='w100' src='images/keypunch-machine.jpg' />

+> Punched cards are much older than computers.
+> They were first invented around 1725.

 ### TeleTYpewriter (1960s)

 Teletypewriters (TTYs) became the most popular **computer terminals** in the 1960s.
-They were basically electromechanical typewriters adapted as a user interface for early computers.
+They were basically electromechanical typewriters adapted as a user interface for early [mainframe computers][mainframe].

 This is when the first **command line interfaces (CLI)** were created.
 As you typed commands, a program running on the computer would interpret that input,